Life Insurance Beneficiaries: Who to Name and How to Update Them

 Never use nicknames or vague terms like "my children" as beneficiaries.
 Always use full legal names and include dates of birth or Social Security numbers to prevent confusion.
 Be especially careful with common names or family members who share names (Jr., Sr., II, III).

 If naming multiple beneficiaries, always specify exact percentages that total 100%.
-Don't leave percentages blank or assume they'll be split equally—some insurance companies have different default rules.
+Don't leave percentages blank or assume they'll be split equally.
+Some insurance companies have different default rules.

 Assuming Your Will Overrides Beneficiary Designations

 Beneficiary designations are legally binding contracts that supersede your will.
 Even if your will states someone should receive your life insurance proceeds, the beneficiary form controls who actually receives them.
-This applies to all life insurance types, including final expense insurance and burial insurance policies.
+This applies to all life insurance types, including final expense and burial insurance policies.

 Not Coordinating with Your Estate Plan